 Areas of Expertise: Sierra Nevada natural history and ecology, California conservation issues, human-wildlife coexistence, federal lands, collaboration, communications

 Pam works on a wide variety of issues for Defenders’ California Program, including federal land management with an emphasis on Sierra Nevada national forests, and advancing conservation of carnivores, birds and amphibians, including Pacific fisher, San Joaquin kit fox, gray wolf, California condor, burrowing owl, Yosemite toad, and Sierra yellow-legged frog.
-She participates in the Dinkey Landscape Restoration Project – one of the initial 10 projects launched under the Collaborative Forest Landscape Restoration Program – and co-leads the communications and outreach working group for the collaborative.
-Pam is a member of the Southern Sierra Nevada Fisher Working Group and co-chairs its Wildlife-Vehicle Collision Reduction Subcommittee, also known as the Sierra Yosemite Road Ecology Team.
+She participates in the Dinkey Landscape Restoration Project – one of the initial 10 projects launched under the Collaborative Forest Landscape Restoration Program – and serves on the fire policy and communications working group for the collaborative.
+Pam is a member of the Southern Sierra Nevada Fisher Working Group and is a member of its leadership team.

 Pam currently serves on the advisory board of Sierra Forest Legacy and the steering committee of the Southern Sierra Prescribed Fire Council.
 She is a member of Emerging Wildlife Conservation Leaders Alumni Advisory Group, California Department of Fish & Wildlife’s Wolf Stakeholder Working Group, and the Western Section of The Wildlife Society.
 She formerly served on the board of directors for the Sierra Nevada Alliance, advisory board of the Berryessa Snow Mountain National Monument campaign, executive committee for Tahoe Council for Wild Bears and the Ocean Communicators Alliance steering committee, including co-chair of the Media Working Group for the California Public Ocean Awareness Campaign launched in 2006.